 (Welcome to the first of my arcade tours.
 Sort of.
 They won't be very frequent just like the reviews but I will try and get pictures and a video to make it exciting.)

-It's a perfect blend of museum and arcade, you can complete a game of After Burner and Time Crisis, then take a look at the development kits for consoles or a Lara Croft sponsored Lucozade bottle in the very same building.
+It's a perfect blend of museum and arcade, you can complete a game of OutRun 2 and Time Crisis, then take a look at the development kits for consoles or a Lara Croft sponsored Lucozade bottle in the very same building.
 It's that diverse.

 Lots of setups of consoles old and new are spread throughout The NVA, the games range from PS1 classics like Vib-Ribbon to recent Xbox hit, the rather fun Gang Beasts.

 There is a nice selection of arcade games too, immediately as you walk through the door to the place you can see a Teenage Mutant Ninja Turtles cabinet.
 Moving on upstairs, you have Tetris, Sunset Riders, Phoenix, a Neo Geo MVS, and Space Invaders.
 But it's the 2nd floor, The Hall Of Inputs, where The NVA is it's best.
 Time Crisis, Ms Pac Man, Joe And Mac Caveman Ninja, Marvel Super Heroes, Star Wars Trilogy Arcade, Sonic And Allstars Racing Arcade, OutRun 2 SP, and After Burner are all free to play, alongside a HTC Vive setup, various consoles and a massive Gitaroo Man setup with huge soundbars.
 Absolute heaven.